Toomey, Schumer reportedly reach agreement on COVID relief bill language

 Fox News learned late Saturday that Toomey had agreed to compromise language from his initial proposal regarding federal lending programs

-Senators were still on Capitol Hill late Saturday, as Congress worked to approve funding for the long-awaited coronavirus relief package by Sunday afternoon.
+Senators held talks on Capitol Hill late Saturday, as Congress worked to approve funding for the long-awaited coronavirus relief package by Sunday.

 Sen. Pat Toomey, R-Pa., hit the Senate floor Saturday with a list of grievances on the $900 billion package -- the latest hold-up in Congress passing the bill.